Johnny Guitar: Production

 Crawford and Nick Ray were scheduled to make a film called Lisbon at Paramount, but the script proved unacceptable.
 Crawford, who held the film rights to the novel Johnny Guitar, which its author Roy Chanslor had dedicated to her, brought the script to Republic and had the studio hire Ray to direct an adaptation of it.

 Crawford wanted either Bette Davis or Barbara Stanwyck for the role of Emma Small, but they were too expensive.
 Claire Trevor was next in mind for the role but was unable to accept because she was tied up with another film.
 Finally, Nicholas Ray brought in McCambridge.

-Most people claimed Crawford was easy to work with, always professional, generous, patient and kind.
-Issues between Crawford and McCambridge cropped up early on, but Ray was not alarmed – at first.
+Most people claimed Crawford was easy to work with, always professional, generous, patient, and kind.
+Issues between Crawford and McCambridge cropped up early on, but Ray was not alarmed at first.
 He found it "heaven sent" that they disliked each other and felt it added greatly to the dramatic conflict.
 The reasons for the feud appear to date back to a time when Crawford had once dated McCambridge's husband, Fletcher Markle.
 According to some of the other co-stars, McCambridge needled Crawford about it.
 McCambridge also appears to have disliked that Crawford and Ray were in the midst of an affair.
 Crawford, on the other hand, disliked what she perceived to be "special attention" that Ray was giving to McCambridge.

 Making things worse was that McCambridge was battling alcoholism during this period, something she admitted later contributed to the problems between her and Crawford.

-After filming, McCambridge and Hayden publicly declared their dislike of Crawford, with McCambridge labeling Crawford, "a mean, tipsy, powerful, rotten-egg lady".
-Hayden said in an interview, "There is not enough money in Hollywood to lure me into making another picture with Joan Crawford.
-And I like money."

-Crawford for her part said of McCambridge, "I have four children – I do not need a fifth."

-Later, Ray claimed that Crawford, during a rage, drunkenly threw McCambridge's costumes into the street.
-Crawford later laughingly admitted she had thrown McCambridge's own clothing into the street.
-Ray also said of that time, "Joan was drinking a lot and she liked to fight," but that she was also "very attractive, with a basic decency."

 Home media

-On September 20, 2016, Olive Films released the film on Blu-Ray and DVD as part of its lineup, Olive Signature.
-The release features an archival introduction from Martin Scorsese, an audio commentary from Geoff Andrews, and several featurettes.
+On September 20, 2016, Olive Films released the film on Blu-ray and DVD as part of its lineup, Olive Signature.
+The release features an archival introduction from Martin Scorsese, an audio commentary from Geoff Andrew, and several featurettes.

-Reception
+Reception and legacy

 Box office

-During its initial theatrical run, Johnny Guitar had grossed $2.5 million in North American rentals.
+During its initial theatrical run, Johnny Guitar grossed $2.5 million in North American rentals.
 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.